ZigaSajovic/dCpp/README.md

 for(var v:output)v.print();
 ```

-to display derivatives of all orders, upt to _n_ by which the space has been initialized.
+to display derivatives of all orders, up to _n_ by which the space has been initialized.

 ###External libraries